About Design Thinking and Core Concepts

 Empathize and Interviews, Part 1

 Empathize and Interviews, Part 2

 Testing and Iterating

 Thousands of companies use Design Thinking to innovate and implement new products and services.
 In this course you will learn everything you need to know about Design Thinking concepts and the Design Thinking process.
-At the beginning you will experience a quick Design Thinking exercise so you can get a feel for what Design Thinking is all about.
-As the course continues you will pick a case study to work on and take that case study through the process of Design Thinking.
 When you have completed the course you will know how to start and finish a Design Thinking project on your own.

 - What Design Thinking is and why it is so popular